camboimm/git-script-kit/README.md

 - Integrate Git processes with Azure DevOps APIs
 - Support DevOps, SCM and development teams with predictable workflows

-GSK has evolved continuously since 2011 and remains an essential internal tool for efficient and consistent delivery.
+GSK has evolved continuously since 2011 and remains an essential tool for efficient and consistent delivery.

----
+* * *

 ## 🧩 Script Architecture